And Now For the Fine Print . . .

 Procedure Statement

-This procedure seeks to ensure university compliance with state statutes and regulations and promote student success through timely completion of critical skills courses in mathematics and English at A&M-Commerce.
+This procedure seeks to ensure university compliance with state statutes and regulations and promote student success through timely completion of critical skills courses in mathematics and English at East Texas A&M.

 View the entire Basic Skills Policy (PDF)